david942j/one_gadget/README.md

 Also provides the command-line tool `one_gadget` for easy usage.

-Note: only supports x86-64 now.
+Note: Supports amd64 and i386!

 Note2: still work in progress, the gem version might update frequently :p.